 On February 21, 2024, Change Healthcare (CHC) took some of their services offline in response to a cybersecurity attack.
 CHC, which UnitedHealthcare owns through its Optum subsidiary, had impacts to their systems and services after the cyberattack in February.
 The incident led to outages in these services for payers, providers and other parts of the U.S. health care system, including GEHA.
 GEHA works with CHC to provide several services to our members and providers, including payment processing, explanation of benefit (EOB) distribution and mail services.

 This disruption interrupted claims processing, payment processing and our ability to process EOBs.
 To safeguard member and provider data, GEHA shifted to an alternate method for processing these items.
 During this transition, there was a delay in sending claims payments and information, as well as EOBs.
+This has now been resolved.

-EOB update
+EOB/EOP update

-Additional FAQs
+Additional info

-At this point GEHA has no knowledge of member data being compromised.
-UnitedHealth Group, the parent company of CHC, is offering no-cost credit monitoring to anyone impacted.
-Please see information in Member FAQs for details.
+UnitedHealth Group, the parent company of CHC, is offering no-cost credit monitoring to anyone who has concerns they may have been impacted.
+Please see information in Member FAQs below for details.
+For additional information on the CHC cyberattack, visit changehealthcare.com.

 No. GEHA's internal technology and systems were not directly impacted by the cyberattack on Change Healthcare.